sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 ### Test steps
 1. Verify the pcied running status
    - If it's not running, report the error status and go to the next
-2. Verify the 'EEPROM_INFO|State' in state_db has the 'Initialized' field set to '1'
+2. Verify the 'EEPROM_INFO|State' in state DB has the 'Initialized' field set to '1'
-3. Verify the 'EEPROM_INFO|*' has valid pairs of key and value
+3. Verify the 'EEPROM_INFO|*' has valid pairs of key and value in state DB
    - Verify the data to check with the output of the platform api or cli command

 ## Test case # 9 Data for thermalctld daemon